 We'll also discuss some of the best ways to prevent freckles from appearing, and walk you through some of the most effective and popular freckle-removal techniques and technologies that we have on offer.

 Our team at the Victorian Dermal Group have helped countless people to love their skin.
-We offer laser treatment, IPL, and sell only the best skincare products that demonstrably work.
+We offer a range of laser treatments and sell only the best skincare products that demonstrably work.
 Find out more about how we can work together to remove your freckles.

 What are freckles?